Whiteknight/Acquaintance/README.md

 ## Thread Safety

-Thread safety is handled by the subscriber.
-Every `Subscribe` method call takes an optional `SubscribeOptions` parameter, which can be used to control how the message is received.
+Thread safety is handled by the subscriber or listener.
+Every `Subscribe` or `Listen` method call takes an optional `SubscribeOptions` parameter, which can be used to control how the message is received.

     var subscription = messageBus.Subscribe("", ..., new SubscribeOptions {
         ...